yellowberryHN/SeedGen/README.md

 Run the program with the additional argument `force` to allow bruteforcing string seeds up to 64 characters long.
 E.g. `SeedGen.exe force`

+Bruteforce operations take a long time and output to `output.txt` in the same directory as the program.

 Thanks for your time.